 Correlation coefficients (eg, r) indicate the strength of association or relationship between variables.
 They can provide an indirect indication of prediction, but do not confirm causality due to possible and often unforseen confounding variables.
-An r of 0.10 represents a weak association, 0.25 a medium association and 0.40 and over represents а strong association.
-Unstandardised (b) regression coefficients indicate the average change in the dependent variable associated with a 1 unit change in the independent variable. statistically controlling for the other independent Standardised variables. regression coefficients represent the change being in units of standard deviations to allow comparison across different scales.
+An r of 0.10 represents a weak association, 0.25 a medium association and 0.40 and over represents а strona association.
+Unstandardised (b) regression coefficients indicate the average change in the dependent variable associated with a 1 unit change in independent variable, statistically the other independent controlling for variables.
+Standardised regression coefficients represent the change being in of standard deviations to allow comparison across different scales.

-‡ Inconsistency refers to differing estimates of effect across studies (i.e. heterogeneity or variability in results) that is not explained by subgroup analyses and therefore reduces confidence in the effect estimate.
-I is the percentage of the variability in effect estimates that is due to heterogeneity rather than sampling error (chance) - 0% to 40%: heterogeneity might not be important, 30% to 60%: may represent moderate heterogeneity, 50% to 90%: may represent considerable heterogeneity and over this is considerable heterogeneity.
-I can be calculated from Q (chi-square) for the test of heterogeneity with the following formula;
+‡ Inconsistency refers to differing estimates of effect across studies (i.e. heterogeneity or variability in results) is not explained by subgroup analyses and therefore reduces confidence in the effect estimate.
+I2 is the percentage of the variability in effect estimates that is due to heterogeneity rather than sampling error (chance) - 0% to 40%: heterogeneity might not be important, 30% to 60%: may represent moderate heterogeneity, 50% to 90%: may represent considerable heterogeneity and over this is considerable heterogeneity. l2 can calculated from Q (chi-square) for the test of heterogeneity with the following formula4;

-$$r^2 = \left(\frac{Q - df}{Q}\right) \times 100\%$$
+$$I^2 = \left(\frac{Q - df}{Q}\right) \times 100\%$$

-- Imprecision refers to wide confidence intervals indicating a lack of confidence in the estimate.
-Based effect on GRADE recommendations, a result for continuous data (standardised mean differences, not weighted mean differences) is considered imprecise if the upper or lower confidence limit crosses an effect size of 0.5 in either direction, and for binary and correlation data, an effect size of 0.25.
-GRADE also recommends downgrading the evidence when sample size is smaller than 300 (for binary data) and 400 (for continuous data), although for some topics, these criteria should be relaxed. - Indirectness of comparison occurs when a comparison of intervention A versus B is not available but A was compared with C and B was compared with C, which allows indirect comparisons of the magnitude of effect of A В. Indirectness versus of population, comparator and/or outcome can also occur when the available evidence regarding a population, particular intervention. comparator, or outcome is not available and is therefore inferred from available evidence.
+§ Imprecision refers to wide confidence intervals indicating a lack of confidence in the effect estimate.
+Based on GRADE recommendations, a result for continuous data (standardised mean differences, not weighted mean differences) is considered imprecise if the upper or lower confidence limit crosses an effect size of 0.5 in either direction, and for binary and correlation data, an effect size of 0.25.
+GRADE also recommends downgrading the evidence when sample size is smaller than 300 (for binary data) and 400 (for continuous data), although for some topics, these criteria should be relaxed.

+Indirectness of comparison occurs when a comparison of intervention A versus B is not available but A was compared with C and B was compared with C that allows indirect comparisons of the magnitude of effect of A versus B. Indirectness of population, comparator and/or outcome can also occur when the available evidence regarding a particular population, intervention, comparator, or outcome is not available and is therefore inferred from available evidence.
 These inferred treatment effect sizes are of lower quality than those gained from head-tohead comparisons of A and B.